Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/1_urdf.md

 - Clone or download the [URDF Importer Repo](https://github.cds.internal.unity3d.com/unity/URDF-Importer).
 Copy the `UnityEditorScripts` and `URDFLibrary` directories into the `Assets/Plugins` directory of your Unity project.

 - Find and select the URDF file in the Project window (`Assets/URDF/niryo_one/niryo_one.urdf`).
 From the menu, click `Assets -> Import Robot from URDF`, or in the Project window, right click on the selected file and click `Import Robot from URDF`.
+  > Note: The file extension may not appear in the Project window.
+The niryo_one.urdf file will appear in the root of the `Assets/URDF/niryo_one` directory.

+  > Note: If the menu option does not appear, check the Console window to check for any compilation errors.

 - Keep the default Y Axis type in the Import menu and click `Import URDF`.

   > Note: Default mesh orientation is Y-up, which is supported by Unity, but some packages often use Z-up and X-up configuration.

   > Note: The world-space origin of the robot is defined in its URDF file.
 In this sample, we have assigned it to sit on top of the table, which is at `(0, 0.63, 0)` in Unity coordinates.

   ```xml
   <joint name="joint_world" type="fixed">
     <parent link="world" />